sxhxliang/frpx/README.md

 ### 4. Start Multiple Clients (`frpc`)

 To see the load balancing in action, you need to start at least two client instances.
-Each client **must have a unique `--client-id`**.
+Each client will automatically use a unique machine ID as its identifier if not explicitly specified.

 On first run, each client will prompt for authentication credentials:
 - Email: `test@example.com`